n8mcdunna/n8mcdunna.github.io/_posts/2020-09-23-Traffic-Stops.md

 Here is the [analysis notebook.](https://colab.research.google.com/drive/1mkk8PlMwRqNhetWWzT5IobfXga0dMDQ_#scrollTo=FAQhY9vHU9Mz)

-This dataset is from a large and anonymous city in the southeastern part of the United States, and was pulled from the University of Florida website.
+This dataset was pulled from the University of Florida website.
 University of Florida retrieved the data from data.gov.
-This dataset was already cleaned, categorized, and ready for analysis.
+This dataset was already cleaned and ready for analysis.

 This dataset shows the records of all reported traffic stops from a large southeastern city in the United States in 2016.
 Since this data is only from one city for one year the data is just a sample of what happens at traffic stops.
 A more thorough analysis of traffic stops and yearly trends in the US is beyond the scope of this post.
 ## Who gets stopped?

-At the beginning of this project I wanted to look at As you can see below the data is clear there is a clear decline in traffic stops related to the age of the driver.
-Teen drivers do not have many stops probably because there are not as many drivers compared to the other decades.
+As you can see below there is a clear decline in traffic stops related to the age of the driver.
+Teen drivers do not have many stops probably because they are only legally allowed to drive for a few years whereas the other decades account for ten years of stops.
+This also explains why rental agencies and insurance companies charge higher rates for people in their 20s.

 ![Age Group](/assets/img/age_groups.png)

-So, why are people in their 20s getting stopped for?
-The graph below shows
+## What caused a traffic stop and what was the result?
+So, why are people in their 20s getting stopped?
+The graph below shows the answer and the answer is pretty boring with the number one reason being vehicle registration.
+The data shows that the older you are the more stops you have for speeding, although teens lead the speeding category with about 35% of their stops being speeding related.
+Another reason the percentage of speeding stops increases with age is because the vehicle registration percentage decreases as drivers get more disciplined in keeping track of their registration.

 ![Age Group and Result](/assets/img/age_group_and_result (1).png)

-## What caused a traffic stop and what was the result?
-As shown in the above below if you are speeding or driving a vehicle without the proper registration you are much more likely to be pulled over.
+As shown in the graph below if you are speeding or driving a vehicle without the proper registration you are much more likely to be pulled over.
 Those two categories combine for over 68% of all traffic stops.
+Both of these offenses are easily visible to a patrolling officer which could lead to their high rates.

-It seems like for the officers in this city if they are going to take the time to write something down they are going to make it count with 41% of the time the officers issue a citation versus just 4% of the time giving a written warning.
-Furthermore, the percent of people arrested from a traffic stop is very low at 1.97%.
-However if you are stopped for a DWI the percent of arrests skyrocket to 75%.
+It seems like for the officers in this city if they are going to take the time to write something down they are going to make it count.
+The officers issue a citation 41% of the time versus just giving a written warning 4% of the time.

+The percent of people arrested from a traffic stop is very low at 1.97%.
+However if you have the misfortune of being stopped on suspicion of DWI the percent of arrests skyrocket to 75%.

-Although the police seem to have a lot of advertising campaigns on preventing DWIs and wearing your seatbelt this is not reflected in the percent of traffic stops with seatbelts accounting for 0.8% and DWIs for 0.14% of total traffic stops.
+Although the police seem to have a lot of advertising campaigns in the southeastern city that I live in for preventing DWIs and wearing your seatbelt this is not reflected in the percent of traffic stops with seatbelts accounting for 0.8% and DWIs for a measly 0.14% of total traffic stops.

 ![Reason and Result](/assets/img/reason_and_result (4).png)